Right Whales and Entanglements: More on How NOAA Makes Decisions

 NOAA's Commitment to Right Whale Recovery

-With only about 400 North Atlantic right whales left, we have an urgent conservation crisis.
+We have an urgent conservation crisis: The latest preliminary estimate suggests there are fewer than 350 North Atlantic right whales left.
 The United States and Canada must take immediate action to protect this species.
 We believe that the right steps, people, and knowledge are in place to make decisions that will contribute to right whale recovery and reduce entanglement risk significantly.
 Our mandate under the Marine Mammal Protection Act has provided the structure, through the take reduction process, to make sure all voices on this issue are heard and that innovation comes from the people who will be most affected by future regulatory action.
 Under the Endangered Species Act, we are looking at all the threats right whales face and how we can plan for the species’ overall recovery.

 Stay updated on right whale take reduction and other conservation measures.